Space Shuttle Columbia disaster: Space Shuttle mission

 The crew of STS-107.
 From left to right: Brown, Husband, Clark, Chawla, Anderson, McCool, Ramon.

 For STS-107, Columbia carried the SpaceHab Research Double Module, the Orbital Acceleration Research Experiment, and an Extended Duration Orbiter pallet.
 The mission passed its pre-launch certifications and reviews, and began with the launch.
 The mission was originally scheduled to launch on January 11, 2001, but it was delayed thirteen times, until its launch on January 16, 2003.

 The seven-member crew of STS-107 were selected in July 2000.
-The mission was commanded by Rick Husband, who was a colonel in the U.S. Air Force and a test pilot.
+The mission was commanded by Rick Husband, who was a colonel in the US Air Force and a test pilot.
 He had previously flown on STS-96.
-The mission's pilot was William McCool, a U.S. Navy commander who was on his first spaceflight.
-The payload commander was Michael Anderson, a U.S. Air Force lieutenant colonel who had previously flown on STS-89.
+The mission's pilot was William McCool, a US Navy commander who was on his first spaceflight.
+The payload commander was Michael Anderson, a US Air Force lieutenant colonel who had previously flown on STS-89.
 Kalpana Chawla served as the flight engineer; she had previously flown on STS-87.
 David Brown and Laurel Clark, both Navy captains, flew as the mission specialists on their first spaceflights.
 Ilan Ramon, a colonel in the Israeli Air Force and the first Israeli astronaut, flew as a payload specialist on his first spaceflight.